polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-lifecycle.md

 ### Adding Valid Transactions to a Transaction Queue

 If a transaction is identified as valid, the transaction pool moves the transaction into a transaction queue.
-There are two transaction queues for valid transactions:
+There are two queues for valid transactions:

 - The ready queue contains transactions that can be included in a new pending block.
-If the runtime is built with FRAME, transactions must be placed in the exact order in which they are placed in the ready queue.
+If the runtime is built with FRAME, transactions must be placed in the exact order in which they are placed in the ready queue

 - The future queue contains transactions that might become valid in the future.
-For example, if a transaction has a nonce that is too high for its account, it can wait in the future queue until the appropriate number of transactions for the account have been included in the chain.
+For example, if a transaction has a nonce that is too high for its account, it can wait in the future queue until the appropriate number of transactions for the account have been included in the chain

 ### Invalid Transaction Handling